Will Benson Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The Diamondbacks pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks' 4.58 team ERA ranks 22nd across all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.56).

-- Diamondbacks pitchers combine to give up 157 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The Diamondbacks rank 18th in baseball in home runs given up (158 total, 1.2 per game).

+- Pfaadt makes the start for the Diamondbacks, his 13th of the season.
+He is 0-6 with a 6.13 ERA and 55 strikeouts in 61 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.